-Policy Name Policy Number Scope Immunoglubulins MP-RX-FP-40-23 ☑ MMM MA MMM Multihealth
+Policy Name Policy Number Scope Immunoglubulins MP-RX-FP-40-23  MMM MA  MMM Multihealth

-- B. Guillain-Barre Syndrome (acute demyelinating polyneuropathy) when: (Drugpoints B IIa) - 1.
-Individual's clinical presentation is characteristic of Guillain-Barre Syndrome, including (Willison 2016): - a.
-Progressive weakness in the legs and/or arms; AND - b.
-Absent or depressed tendon reflexes (i.e., areflexia) in affected limbs; AND - 2.
-Initial treatment with immune globulin occurs within eight (8) weeks of onset of symptoms (AAN 2016); AND - 3.
-Individual is not on concomitant plasmapheresis therapy; AND - 4.
-Treatment for no more than 5 days (i.e., one course of therapy)

-Approval Duration for Guillain-Barré Syndrome: 1 course of therapy (5 days)

-- C. Myasthenia Gravis when the following criteria are met: (AAAAI 2016, Neurol Clin 2018, Neurology 2016/2020) - 1.
-For initial requests: - a.
-Individual's clinical presentation is characteristic of myasthenia gravis; AND - b.
-The diagnosis is confirmed by one of the following (Juel 2007): - i.
-The presence of antibodies against the acetylcholine receptor (AChR-Ab) or musclespecific tyrosine kinase (MuSK-Ab); OR - ii.
-Characteristic electrodiagnostic findings using repetitive nerve stimulation (RNS) or single fiber electromyography (SFEMG);
+As continued use after initial trial for Lambert-Eaton myasthenic syndrome when the following criteria are met: There is clinically significant and objective improvement in neurological symptoms on physical examination (for example, an objective change in patient function that is clinically meaningful, such as patient can now work or perform tasks that they previously could not); AND Continued need is demonstrated by clinical effect (for example, patient has a positive response and stable on current dose, or worsening of symptoms occurs from a dose decrease or increase in dose intervals); Approval Duration for Lambert-Eaton myasthenic syndrome: Initial requ uests: 12 weeks Continuati ion requests: 1 year OR B. Gui Ilain-Barre Syndrome (acute demyelinating polyneuropathy) when: (Drugpoints B IIa) 1.
+Individual's clinical presentation is characteristic of Guillain-Barre Syndrome, including (Willison 2016): a.
+Progressive weakness in the legs and/or arms; AND b.
+Absent or depressed tendon reflexes (i.e., areflexia) in affected limbs; AND 2.
+Initial treatment with immune globulin occurs within eight (8) weeks of onset of symptoms (AAN 2016); AND 3.
+Individual is not on concomitant plasmapheresis therapy; AND 4.
+Treatment for no more than 5 days (i.e., one course of therapy) Approval Duration for Guillain-Barré Syndrome: 1 course of therapy (5 days) OR C. My asthenia Gravis when the following criteria are met: (AAAAI 2016, Neurol Clin 2018, Neu urology 2016/2020) 1.
+For initial requests: a.
+Individual's clinical presentation is characteristic of myasthenia gravis; AND b.
+The diagnosis is confirmed by one of the following (Juel 2007): i.
+The presence of antibodies against the acetylcholine receptor (AChR-Ab) or musclespecific tyrosine kinase (MuSK-Ab); OR Characteristic electrodiagnostic findings using repetitive nerve stimulation (RNS) or single fiber electromyography (SFEMG); AND c.
+Individual is using for one of the following: i.
+Exacerbation of myasthenia gravis or acute myasthenic crisis; OR

-AND

-- c.
-Individual is using for one of the following: - i.
-Exacerbation of myasthenia gravis or acute myasthenic crisis; OR - ii.
-Short-term therapy as immunosuppressive treatment is taking effect; OR - iii.
-Maintenance therapy of myasthenia gravis when individual has had an inadequate response to, is intolerant of, or has a contraindication to all of the following: - Pyridostigmine; AND - Corticosteroids; AND - Non-steroidal immunosuppressants.
-Inadequate response to non-steroidal immunosuppressants is defined as unchanged or worsening symptoms despite one of the following: - At least a twelve (12) month trial of azathioprine or mycophenolate; OR

-Healt hcare Services Department ------- ------- ---------- ------------
+Health ncare Services Department

-Policy Name Policy Number Scope Immunoglubulins MP-RX-FP-40-23 ⊠ MMM MA ☑ MMM Multihealth
+Policy Number MP-RX-FP-40-23 Scope  MMM Multihealth

+Policy Number Scope